#{ServerName}

 Dog-friendly beaches in the South West

 The bustling seaside resort of Woolacombe is where you will witness the North Devon coast welcoming the gentle Atlantic waves to its sandy shores.
-The simply stunning 3-mile sandy beach, situated in between Morte Point and Baggy Point, is the focal point of the area and perfect for walking.
+The stunning, 3-mile sandy beach, situated between Morte Point and Baggy Point, is the focal point of the area and is perfect for walkies.

 Good to know

-- Canine control: Restrictions April-November in Zone A (no dogs), May-October in Zone B (dogs on leads) and nothing in Zone C (dogs free as the wind).
-Putsborough has its own zone segmentation too.
+• Canine control: Restrictions April–November in Zone A (no dogs), May–October in Zone B (dogs on leads)

-- Lifeguard: Yes (May-October) however the lifeguarded section of the beach is predominantly the section where dogs are banned in the summer
+• Lifeguard: Yes (May–October) however the lifeguarded section is predominantly the section where dogs are banned in the summer

-- In addition: Nearby cafes, restaurants and shops, disabled facilities, first aid, toilets, dog bins, parking, tourist information, water sports available including jet-skiing, sailing, surfing, windsurfing
+• In addition: Cafes, restaurants and shops, disabled facilities, first aid, WCs, dog bins, parking, tourist information and water sports opportunities

 Weymouth Beach, Dorset

-This traditional seaside town, complete with pier, offers an award-winning 3-mile crescent of sand and shingle.
+This traditional seaside town, complete with a pier, offers an award-winning, 3-mile crescent of sand and shingle.
 The beach has inviting, shallow waters to dip warm paws in and Punch and Judy shows in the summer for children.

 Good to know

-- Canine control: Restrictions April-October in main zone (dogs have free access at the Pavilion end)
+• Canine control: Restrictions April–October in the main zone (dogs are welcome at the Pavilion end)

-- In addition: Nearby cafes, restaurants and shops, disabled facilities, first aid, toilets, park and ride, tourist information, amusements
+• In addition: Cafes, restaurants and shops, disabled facilities, first aid, WCs, park and ride, tourist information and amusements

 Porthmeor Beach, Cornwall

 This heavenly Cornish beach, the largest in St. Ives, offers masses of running space for exuberant hounds all through the winter months.
-With a backdrop of artist’s studios and the Tate St. Ives gallery, this beach, with its colourful changing huts, is only a bone’s throw from the centre of St Ives which has a cool, arty feel and lots of cafes and shops to wander around.
+With a backdrop of artists' studios and the Tate St. Ives gallery, this beach, with its colourful huts, is only a bone’s throw from the centre of St Ives which has a cool, arty feel and lots of cafes and shops.

 Good to know

-- In addition: Nearby cafe, disabled facilities, toilets, first aid, shop, beach chalets for hire, surf school, parking
+• In addition: Cafe, disabled facilities, WCs, first aid, shops, beach chalets for hire, surf schools and parking

 Brean Beach, Somerset